zeyadsayedabdullah/Food-Classifier-101/README.md

-Sure, here's a template for your README.md file for the Food-Classifier-101 project:

----

 # Food Classifier 101

 This project aims to classify food images into one of 101 different food categories using deep learning models.
 We utilized the Food-101 dataset and trained models to achieve accurate predictions.